 Those I have hurt in my life were also caught in their own Shame Cycles and were hurting me right back.
 In most cases, it’s impossible to even pinpoint where the toxicity began, and it doesn’t matter.

 I spent the majority of my 20s in a dismal state of sanctimony and self-righteousness.
 On the surface I was perfect.
-I did not drink, do drugs, or hang out on the “wrong” side of town (wherever that is).
+I did not drink, do drugs, or hang out with the “wrong” people (whoever they are).
 I worked hard and earned the respect of my employers and colleagues.

 But I wasn’t perfect, and deep down I knew it.
 I saw bad things happening all around me and chose to remain silent.
 I allowed other people to define who I was, and thus wasted enormous potential within myself.
 Rather than stand up to the bullies in my life, I bullied others who were not the true source of my angst.
 I wasn’t blatantly evil, but my passivity was poisonous to others.

 Whether you admit your shortcomings or not, you know they are there.
 Refusing to acknowledge your own darkness makes you ashamed, which thrusts you deeper into the Shame Cycle.

 My response to the toxic relationships in my life was to respond with equal toxicity (which is so common, particularly for those of us who grew up in toxic homes – we know no other way).
 In therapy, I spent almost as much time discussing how I could have handled situations better as I did about the situation itself.